 The compression method used for network packets.
 These have different tradeoffs of compression speed versus bandwidth, you may need to test which one works best for your use case if you use compression at all.

 - bool server_relay

 Enable or disable the server feature that notifies clients of other peers' connection/disconnection, and relays messages between them.
 When this option is

 false, clients won't be automatically notified of other peers and won't be able to send them packets through the server.

 Set the default channel to be used to transfer data.
 By default, this value is

--1 which means that ENet will only use 2 channels, one for reliable and one for unreliable packets.
-Channel
+-1 which means that ENet will only use 2 channels: one for reliable packets, and one for unreliable packets.
+The channel

 - bool use_dtls

 When enabled, the client or server created by this peer, will use PacketPeerDTLS instead of raw UDP sockets for communicating with the remote peer.
 This will make the communication encrypted with DTLS at the cost of higher resource usage and potentially larger packet size.

 Note: When creating a DTLS server, make sure you setup the key/certificate pair via set_dtls_key and set_dtls_certificate.
 For DTLS clients, have a look at the dtls_verify option, and configure the certificate accordingly via set_dtls_certificate.